 If acetaminophen doesn’t provide enough relief for your mom’s pains, then it may be reasonable to consider over-the-counter (or sometimes prescription) NSAIDs, preferably for a limited period of time.
 But be sure to discuss the risks and alternatives with the doctor first, and be sure to discuss possible non-drug approaches to lessen pain.

-By being informed and proactive, your family can help your mom get better care for her pain, while minimizing the risk of harm from medications.
+The truth is that it’s often not possible to treat pain effectively and 100% safely, when it comes to using oral painkiller tablets.
+But by being informed and proactive, your family can help your mom get better care for her pain, while minimizing the risk of harm from pain relievers.